HomeOnMars/projektoOmnijo/OmniCentro.md

 a dfferent anthem,
 a different official religion, and even a different official language.
-Despite also being plagued by the corruption in the government, life there was mostly just fine.
+Despite the widespread corruption in the government, life there was mostly just fine.
 However, so much has changed since that faithful day.